 Another issue needed to addressed to Barbot is waterproofness.
 Barbot will have a container made from water-repellent material to store all the control module of Barbot.
 The wood frame will be painted a layer of waterproof paint as well.
 With those protection, users still need to pay attention during the usage.
 Users need to wipe the device as soon as possible if they saw liquid on the case of control module container to avoid the liquid sink into the control module along the seam crossing.
-Not proper operations will cause undesired safety issues.
+Improper operations will cause undesired safety issues.
 It’s possible that the control module may catch on fire.
 There will be a warning sticker on the control module case to tell the user wipe the case if they saw liquid.

 The physical attributes of Barbot make it less durable, because of its weight and size.
-So, uses need to pay more attention while they want to relocate barbot.
-Barbot needs to be transported and handles with care.
+So, users need to pay more attention while they want to relocate barbot.
+Barbot needs to be transported and handled with care.
 It’s because all the liquor bottles are made from glass.
 Users are better to remove the liquor bottle with the dispenser from the shelf before relocating the barbot.
 There is a trick with the dispenser that user could easily remove the liquor bottle off the shelf.
 After relocating the Barbot, users need to make sure every part is in the original position.
 During this process, there won’t be any safety issues related, but users are required to be cautious and patient.

-Finally, another ethical concern that the team considered is the overall safety of teenagers when using this product.
+Finally, another ethical concern that the team is considered about, is the overall safety of teenagers when using this product.
 Barbot’s target consumers are adults over 21 years old.
 Any teenagers under 21 years old are not allowed to use the product, based on the state law.
 If there are several non-alcohol drinks available on Barbot.
-Teenagers can use Barbot under the accompany with parents.
+Teenagers can use Barbot when accompanied with parents.

 3.0 Sources Cited